-I’ve made madeleine cookies a number of times before, many of which utilized a Dorie Greenspan recipe.
+I’ve made varieties of this madeleines cookies recipe a number of times before, many of which utilized a Dorie Greenspan recipe.
 But I learned a few new tricks with this madeleines recipe from Baking Chez Moi.

 - I had previously learned Dorie’s technique of rubbing the lemon zest into the sugar to release the fragrant citrus oils, but a few new tips made these the best madeleines to date.